+Program Description: Food stamps help low-income households buy the food they need

+System.

-- Program Description: Food stamps help low-income households buy the food they need and are used like cash to purchase food.
-In Maryland, food stamp benefits are accessed through the Electronic Benefit Transfer System. - Legal Basis: The program is a federal entitlement (Food Stamp Act of 1977, 7 U.S.C.
+Legal Basis: The program is a federal entitlement (Food Stamp Act of 1977,

+7 U.S.C.
 Sections 2011-2036).
-State authority is granted under Article 88A of the Laws of Maryland, Sections 88 and 89. - Funding Source: The food stamp benefits are 100 percent federally funded.
-Administrative costs are 50 percent federal/50 percent State. - Fiscal 2006 Budget: \$286.6 million in federal funds for benefits. - Eligibility: There are several eligibility requirements that include resource and income limits.
+State authority is granted under

+Article 88A of the Laws of Maryland, Sections 88 and 89.

+Funding Source: The food stamp benefits are 100 percent federally funded.

+Administrative costs are 50 percent federal/50 percent State.

+Fiscal 2007 Budget: \$316.3 million in federal funds for benefits.

+Eligibility: There are several eligibility requirements that include resource and income limits.
 Households may have up to \$2,000 in countable resources, which includes a bank account.
 Vehicles do not count as a resource.
-If a member of a household is 60 or older or receives a federal disability benefit, countable resources increase to \$3,000.
+If a member of a household is 60 or older or receives a find and disability have fit accountable resources in the \$2,000.

+federal disability benefit, countable resources increase to \$3,000.